hhyyrylainen/MLBrickBreaker/README.md

 Node:
 ```
-node NodeID TraitNum (NodeType: 0 - neuron, 1 - sensor (can be used for input) (NodeLabel: 0 - hidden, 1 - input, 2 - output, 3 -bias)
+node NodeID TraitNum (NodeType: 0 - neuron, 1 - sensor (can be used for input) (NodeLabel: 0 - hidden, 1 - input, 2 - output, 3 - bias)
 ```

 Gene: